Resilience of deep-sea benthic fauna to sedimentation from seabed mining

 The ROBES (Resilience of benthic communities to the effects of sedimentation) programme is funded by MBIE and runs from 2016 to 2021.
 The project involves a strong multidisciplinary team of scientists from NIWA, Victoria University of Wellington and the University of Waikato.
 It also links with European research initiatives.

-Uncertainty about the potential environmental effects of deep-sea mining is a major road block to the development of the off-shore mining sector in New Zealand.
-Two recent applications for seabed mining were declined by the Environmental Protection Authority, in part due to uncertainty about the effects of sediment plumes created by disturbance to the seafloor and the discharge of processed waters.
+This programme looks at the impacts of sediment plumes (clouds of sand and other particles) created by disturbance to the seafloor and the discharge of processed waters.
 Understanding such impacts in the deep ocean is challenging but is important for evaluating the effects on the environment of human activities and developing options to manage them.

 In the field